-SEC en banc approval of the Registration Statement October 7, 2021 PSE Board approval of the listing application October 13, 2021 Pricing and allocation of the Institutional Offer Shares [October 28, 2021] Notice of final Offer Price to the SEC and PSE [October 28, 2021] Receipt of the Permit to Sell from the SEC [November 3, 2021] Offer Period [November 4, 2021] to [November 10, 2021] PSE Trading Participants' Commitment Period [November 4, 2021] to [November 8, 2021]
+SEC en banc approval of the Registration Statement October 7, 2021 PSE Board approval of the listing application October 13, 2021 Pricing and allocation of the Institutional Offer Shares October 28, 2021 Notice of final Offer Price to the SEC and PSE October 28, 2021 Receipt of the Permit to Sell from the SEC November 3, 2021 Offer Period November 4, 2021 to November 10, 2021

-Submission of Firm Order and Commitments by PSE Trading Participants [November 8, 2021], 11:00 a.m.
-Trading Participants and Retail Settlement Date [November 10, 2021], 12:00 p.m.
-Institutional Offer Settlement Date [November 17, 2021] Listing Date and commencement of trading on the PSE [November 19, 2021] If, for any reason, any day of the about a Banking Day, then such period or moved, as the case may be, to succeeding Banking Day, or such other upon by the Company and the Joi Notice of any adjustment to the Listin publication by the Company in two circulation, provided that any adjustment be subject to the approval of the or date may be extended the next immediately er date as may be agreed int Lead Underwriters. g Date shall be made by newspapers of general ment to the Listing Date Risks of Investing Prospective investors should carefully consider the risk associated with an investment in the Offer Shares befor making an investment decision.
-Certain of these risks ar discussed in the section of this Prospectus entitled "Ris Factors."
-Receiving Agent China Banking Corporation - Trust a Group ("CBC Trust") and Asset Management Stock and Transfer Agent Banco de Oro Unibank, Inc Trust Trust'') Banking Group ("BDO Counsel for the Issuer Angara Abello Concepcion Regala & and Zambrano Gruba Caganda and A Counsel for the Joint Lead Underwriters.
-Romulo Mabanta Buenaventura Say ("Romulo Law") yoc & de los Angeles Independent Auditors KPMG R.G.
+PSE Trading Participants' Commitment Period November 4, 2021 to November 8, 2021 Submission of Firm Order and Commitments by PSE Trading Participants November 8, 2021, 11:00 a.m.
+Trading Participants and Retail Settlement Date November 10, 2021, 12:00 p.m.
+Institutional Offer Settlement Date November 17, 2021 Listing Date and commencement of trading on the PSE November 19, 2021 If, for any reason, any day of the about a Banking Day, then such period or moved, as the case may be, to succeeding Banking Day, or such other upon by the Company and the Joi Notice of any adjustment to the Listing publication by the Company in two circulation, provided that any adjustment be subject to the approval of the or date may be extended the next immediately or date as may be agreed int Lead Underwriters.
+In g Date shall be made by newspapers of general ment to the Listing Date Risks of Investing Prospective investors should careful associated with an investment in the making an investment decision.
+Cert discussed in the section of this Profestors." e Offer Shares before tain of these risks are Receiving Agent China Banking Corporation - Trust and Asset Management Group ("CBC Trust") Stock and Transfer Agent Banco de Oro Unibank, Inc Trust Banking Group ("BDO Trust") Counsel for the Issuer Angara Abello Concepcion Regala & and Zambrano Gruba Caganda and A Counsel for the Joint Lead Underwriters.
+Romulo Mabanta Buenaventura Say ("Romulo Law") voc & de los Angeles Independent Auditors KPMG R.G.
 Manabat & Co. ("R.G.
-I Manabat")
+M Manabat")